pulkitgupta378/kafka-zookeeper-terraform/README.md

 Here’s some very basic concepts you need to understand:

+-Apache Kafka is a distributed message broker designed to handle large volumes of real-time data efficiently Kafka runs as a cluster of one or more servers which makes it highly scalable and due to this distributed nature

 -A stream of messages of a particular type is defined as a topic.
 A Message is defined as a payload of bytes and a Topic is a category or feed name to which messages are published.

 -A Producer can be anyone who can publish messages to a Topic.